suyu-emu/suyu-v0.0.4/docs/Coding.md

 Simply put, types/classes are named as `PascalCase`, same for methods and functions like `AddElement`.
 Variables are named `like_this_snake_case` and constants are `IN_SCREAMING_CASE`.

+Except for Qt MOC where `functionName` is preferred.

 Template typenames prefer short names like `T`, `I`, `U`, if a longer name is required either `Iterator` or `perform_action` are fine as well.

 Macros must always be in `SCREAMING_CASE`.
 Do not use short letter macros as systems like Solaris will conflict with them; a good rule of thumb is >5 characters per macro - i.e `THIS_MACRO_IS_GOOD`, `AND_ALSO_THIS_ONE`.